 London, Sept.
-13 .- In a dispatch from Odessa, the correspondent of the Standard says the German Bagdad railroad scheme appears to haunt the Russian press like a spectre.
-The Novosti, goes on the correspondent, referring to the report that J. Pierpont Morgan has taken, or is about to take, considerable interest In the new railroad observes that although Americans, Frenchmen and Englishmen will be large shareholders, the enterprise will remain es-sentially German.
-The Novoe Vremya, the correspondent also cables, strongly advocates a stren-uous policy to offset British and Ger-man activity in Persia, saying that to wait until the Seistan and Bagdad railroad line is completed would be noth-ing less than suicidal on the part of Russia.
-"It is through Persia," says the Novoe Vremya," that Russia can outflank the Germans in Mesopotamia and the British in Baluchistan and In- The Hungarians Moving.
+13.-In a dispatch from Odessa, the correspondent of the Stand-ard says the German Bagdad railroad scheme appears to haunt the Russian press like a spectre.
+The Novosti, goes on the correspondent, referring to the on the correspondent, referring to the report that J. Pierpont Morgan has taken, or is about to take, considerable interest in the new railroad observes that although Americans, Frenchmen and Englishmen will be large share-holders, the enterprise will remain es-sentially German sentially German.
+The Novoe Vremya, the correspondent also cables, strongly advocates a stren-uous policy to offset British and German activity in Persia, saying that to wait until the Seistan and Bagdad railroad line is completed would be noth-ing less than suicidal on the part of Russia.
+"It is through Persia," says the Novoe Vremya," that Russia can outflank the Germans in Mesopotamia and the British in Baluchistan and India.
+The Hungarians Moving.